-If you're in the process of purchasing a shade sail, roman shade, or shade panel, but you're finding it difficult to settle on a color, the following tips may help you to narrow down your options.
+If you're in the process of purchasing a shade sail but you're finding it difficult to settle on a color, the following tips may help you to narrow down your options.

 All of our fabric colors do a great job providing shade and blocking ultraviolet radiation, as is evident in the data* below: